 The word Prakriti means 'nature'.
-In Hinduism it means the mental plane with the poles Budddhi (intellect) and Manas (mind) and the Panchatattvas and Tanmatras.
+In Hinduism it is the mental plane with the the Anthakarana and the poles Budddhi (intellect) and Manas (mind) and the Panchatattvas and Tanmatras.

 Prakriti is a central part of Samkhya philosophy.
 It arises through the interplay of the primordial atma-Anu with the quasi - static forces of the light of the Purusha, and of the lower buddhic Pranava and the Atman (kashmir. sadvidya-Tattwa).
 Therefore Brahma's creative goddess Gayatri is regarded as a light - goddess.

 In the Samkhya, Prakriti exposes the (mental) forces of the Mahar Loka.
 They exist in two states: 1. non-deployed (avyakta) and 2. unfolded (vyakta) or Sambhuti and Asambhuti (unmanifested).
 Here is a mūḷaprakṛti the original root-nature.

 Kashmiri Shivaism classifies them similarly below the Shudda-Ashudda Tattvas(Planes of consciousness).

 'Know that nature (Prakriti) is Maya, and that the great God is the god of Maya.
 The whole world is filled with beings who form his parts'.
 (Svetasvataropanisad, chap.
 4, verse 10)

 Prakriti is as a subproduct of the Maya a relative unconscious active "primordial matter" or "nature" with its own laws.

 It includes Buddhi, Manas, Mahat, Ahamkara (I, Ego) and Chitta (memory consciousness), as well as the 5 mental elements (Panchatattvas) of the Mahar Loka.